jcbhmr/configure-bun-action/README.md

 When using the recommended `on: release` post-release build workflow, there's also these caveats:

-- The <kbd>Generate release notes</kbd> button on the GitHub release web UI doesn't accurately generate a diff link.

 - There's a ~30 second window where the latest release has uncompiled code.
   **The major tags are _never_ affected**.
 This is **nothing to worry about** because _there's no way this could break anything_.
 The only way to see the uncompiled code would be to explicitly `uses: octocat/my-action@v1.2.3` (`@v1` is unaffected) **immediately** after v1.2.3 was released.
 It's not humanly possible to respond that fast to a new release.
+Even so, this is still a thing that is worth knowing.

 ## How it works